Be on the lookout for these eight common invasive species

 There are two kinds of this shrub — glossy false buckthorn and common — both of which have berry-like fruits that produce large number of seeds.
 They were introduced in the late 1800s primarily to create windbreaks along farm fields.
 Unfortunately, the plant spreads quickly and prevents native trees and shrubs from regenerating.
 Common buckthorn is also the primary host for the non-native soybean aphid; a serious threat to farmers.

-Where it's found in Canada: Alberta (Common only), Saskatchewan (European only), Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, PEI.
+Where it's found in Canada: Alberta (common only), Saskatchewan (common only), Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, PEI.

 Common tansy (Photo by NCC)